node-pcap/node_pcap/README.md

 ## Installation

-You will need `libpcap` installed.
+You will need `libpcap>=1.0.0` installed.
 Most OSX machines seem to have it.
 All major Linux distributions have it available either by default or with a package like `libpcap-dev`.
+If not, you can install [from source](http://www.tcpdump.org/#latest-release).

 The easiest way to get `node_pcap` and its tools is with `npm`: